-The microplastics found in earthworm casts were larger in size compared to
+The microplastics found in earthworm casts were larger in size compared to those in soil.

 These findings suggest a potential preferential retention of smaller microplastics within earthworms, which may lead to bioaccumulation.

 The study does not provide a detailed explanation for the unexpected results, leaving room for further research to understand the mechanisms behind microplastic retention by earthworms.